Theleruby/foundryvtt-starfinder/README.md

 # SFRPG
 This is my personal fork of the Starfinder system definition for Foundry Virtual Tabletop, as used in roleplaying sessions at The Ruby Palace.
-This version is forked from [foundryvtt-starfinder](https://github.com/foundryvtt-starfinder/foundryvtt-starfinder/) version 0.26.1.
+This version is forked from a development build of [foundryvtt-starfinder](https://github.com/foundryvtt-starfinder/foundryvtt-starfinder/) somewhere in-between versions 0.26.1 and 0.27.

 ## Compatibility